 – In restaurants, although you can pay by credit card, try to leave a tip in cash.

 – Don’t forget drivers, who in many cases may have shown extreme skill to keep you safe on difficult roads.

 – If you are on a cruise, there is often a single “kitty” tip for all employees.
 Ask about this once you are on board.

 Bargaining is not a normal procedure in Argentina or Chile.
-In this way it is different from Central America.
+In this way, it is different from Central America.
 Don’t expect to obtain a discount for more than 10%, maybe a little more in markets or when buying more than one unit.

 Your travel advisor will choose your flights considering availability and price.
 Please check them carefully and let us know if you would like to make any modifications to the flight schedule as soon as possible.
 Consider that the best rate usually has very poor availability, and Travel Advisors do their best to make the most convenient reservation for you.
 In case you prefer a specific schedule please don’t hesitate to ask for it.

-In case of early arrivals or late departures, remember that neither early check-in nor late check-out at hotels have been reserved unless it is clarified in your itinerary.
+In case of early arrivals or late departures, remember that neither early check-in nor late check-out at hotels have been reserved unless it is clarified on your itinerary.
 Check-in at most of the hotels is around 2:00 pm and check-out at around 10:00 am.
 If you would prefer an early check-in or late check-out please let us know and we will request this for you at the given hotel.

-Consider that, in order to guarantee early check in or late check out, hotels often charge around 50% of the nightly hotel rate which is an additional cost.
+Consider that, in order to guarantee early check-in or late checkout, hotels often charge around 50% of the nightly hotel rate which is an additional cost.

 While some flight categories allow us to book seats in advance, others do not.
 If you have a special seat request, please ask our Travel Advisors if it’s possible to book the seat in advance.